Linear Orders in Presburger Arithmetic: Scattered linear orders of finite rank

 \repeattheorem{ordering}

-\begin{corollary} The ranks of orders in any definable family of linear orders $\langle L_p\mid p\in P\rangle$ are bounded by some number $n$. \end{corollary} \begin{proof} The dimensions of domains of $L_p$ are bounded by some natural $n$, hence by Theorem \ref{ordering}, the ranks of $L_p$ are bounded by $n$. \end{proof}
+\begin{corollary} In any definable family of linear orders $\langle L_p\mid p\in P\rangle$, the ranks of $\{L_p\}$ are bounded by some $n\in\NN$. \end{corollary} \begin{proof} The dimensions of domains of $L_p$ are bounded by some natural $n$, hence, by Theorem \ref{ordering}, the ranks of $L_p$ themselves are bounded by $n$. \end{proof}